LYT-max/Mixed-Attention-for-HSI-SR/README.md

 Dataset

 ** We also provide the code about data pre-processing in floder "data pre-processing".
-The floder main contains two parts, including training set augment, test set pre-processing, and band mean for all training set.**
+The floder main contains two parts, including training set augment and test set pre-processing.**

 Requirement
 ---------